Conditional Monte Carlo for Reaction Networks: Determining the values of m and h via optimization

 Recall that the distribution of the process is denoted by $p_t^\nu$, and we denote an estimate of this distribution by $\hat p_t^\nu$.
 We will measure the quality of the estimation via the \textit{mean integrated squared error} (MISE), which is

 Note that if $\hat p_t^{\nu}$ is constructed via our conditional Monte Carlo estimator, then it, and by extension $\text{MISE}(\hat p_t^\nu)$, is a function of $n, m$, and $h$.
 Suppose we have a fixed computational budget, which we denote as $b$.
-We then want to choose the values of $n$, $m$, and $h$ so that we minimize MISE$(p_t^\nu)$ subject to our budget constraint $b$.
+We then want to choose the values of $n$, $m$, and $h$ so that we minimize MISE$(\hat p_t^\nu)$ subject to our budget constraint $b$.
+We choose the squared error in \eqref{def:MISE}, as opposed to the total variation norm or some other $L^p$ error, as this choice was more amenable to analysis, especially in the derivation of the central limit theorem in Section \ref{sec:clt}.